Own-Data-Privateer/hoardy-web/README.md

 You are now collecting and archiving all your web browsing traffic originating from that browser.
 Repeat extension installation for all browsers/browser profiles as needed.

-**If you just want to collect and archive everything and don't have time to figure out how to use the rest of this suite of tools right this moment, you can stop here.**
+**Then, if you just want to collect and archive everything and don't have time to figure out how to use the rest of this suite of tools right this moment, you can stop here.**

-**Except, if you use your browser to login into things, be sure to see ["Setup recommendations"](#setup) below.
+**(Except, if you use the browser `Hoardy-Web` is installed into to login into things, you should also go read ["Preventing capture of login credentials" section of the extension's `Help` page](./extension/page/help.org#no-credentials) immediately.)**
-If you let it, `Hoardy-Web` will happily capture and archive all your login credentials, in plain text.
-So, in this case you should learn to use it properly as soon as possible.**

 It took me about 6 months before I had to refer back to previously archived data for the first time when I started using [mitmproxy](https://github.com/mitmproxy/mitmproxy) to sporadically collect my `HTTP` traffic in 2017.
 So, I recommend you start collecting immediately and be lazy about the rest.